Thomas Naselaris, Ph.D., Primary Investigator

 Reese Kneeland, Ph.D, Graduate Student

-Reese is a Master's student in Machine Learning and Cognitive Sciences at the University of Minnesota, and completed his Bachelor's degree in Computer Science here at UMN.
-He specializes in computer vision and is working on the "Second Sight" project decoding stimulus images from fMRI brain activity signals.
-Outside of work he enjoys cooking, climbing, and contemplating the nature of mind and conscious experience.
+Reese is a PhD student in Machine Learning and Computational Neuroscience at the University of Minnesota, and completed his Master's and Bachelor's degrees in Computer Science here at UMN.
+He specializes in generative AI and computer vision, and is applying those technologies to decode and visualize subjective conscious experiences from 7T fMRI brain data.
+His current project is focused on decoding and reconstructing pictures of mental images.
+Outside of work he enjoys cooking, climbing, painting, and exploring the nature of mind and conscious experience.